pnnl/interflow/docs/_sources/user_guide.rst.txt

 Aggregation and Output Granularity
 **************************************

 While highly granular data can provide significant insight into the finer details of a sector, big picture relationships can also be informative.
-As **interflow** loops through the provided sectors as the various levels of granularity and builds connections, it also tracks sums for each level of granularity so that a level of output granularity can be specified when the model is run.
-For example, if **interflow** calculates energy demand in the public water supply sector for public water supply treatment and public water supply distribution, it will simultaneously be calculating total energy in the public water supply (i.e., their sum).
-Whichever level of granularity is specified (between one and five, inclusive) as a parameter when the model is run will be returned in the output.
+Though **interflow** loops through the provided sectors and builds connections at level 5 granularity, it has the capability to aggregate the results to a specified level of granularity.
+For example, if **interflow** calculates energy demand in the public water supply sector for public water supply treatment and public water supply distribution, it is capable of returning the total energy in the public water supply (i.e., their sum).
+Whatever level of granularity is specified (between one and five, inclusive) as a parameter when the model is run will be returned in the output.

 Generalizability
 ################################